FAQs for Teaching Assistants

 Columbia University’s Information and Technology office (CUIT) maintains classroom technology.
 Instructions for reporting problems with equipment are often posted in the classrooms themselves.
 Urgent requests for electronic classroom support can be made by calling 212-854-3633.

 …I run into problems using CourseWorks?

-The Center for Teaching and Learning offers a series of workshops, trainings, and documentation to help instructors make good use of CourseWorks, as well as other teaching tools available at Columbia such as wikis, blogs, and multimedia distribution analysis platforms.
-You can look through a collection of CourseWorks documentation for faculty, search a CourseWorks knowledge base, or contact CTL directly with any pressing access or technical questions.
+The Center for Teaching and Learning offers a series of workshops, trainings, and documentation to help instructors make good use of CourseWorks, as well as other teaching tools available at Columbia such as blogs, media production tools, and multimedia analysis platforms.
+You can look through a collection of CourseWorks documentation for instructors, search a CourseWorks knowledge base, or contact CTL directly with any pressing access or technical questions.